kelly-developers/hakikisha-backend/docs/AI_INTEGRATION_COMPLETE.md

 ## ✅ Implementation Status: COMPLETE

-All AI features have been successfully implemented using the Poe API with the Election_Assistant model.
+All AI features have been successfully implemented using the Poe API with the Web-Search model.

 ---